A Zero-Positive Learning Approach for Diagnosing Software Performance Regressions: Experimental Evaluation

 \subsection{Profiling and Training Overheads}

 Profiling of a program introduces performance overhead.
-However, \scheme\ uses HPCs to implement a lightweight profiler.
+However, \scheme\ uses HWPCs to implement a lightweight profiler.
 The execution time of an application increases by only 4\%, on average, with \scheme.
-We could expect to see minimal performance overhead similar to Boost and Memcached (i.e., not more than 1\%) in Figure~\ref{fig:roc_threshold}(b) in many real-world applications.
+MySQL experiments results in the highest performance overhead of 7\% among three real-world applications. \scheme\ monitors greater number of modified functions in MySQL compared to the other two real-world applications: Memcached and Boost.
 We also collected the training time of autoencoders.
 On average, it takes approximately 84 minutes to train an autoencoder.
 An autoencoder for MySQL, which models a cluster with many functions, takes the longest training time, which is little less than 5 hours using our experimental setup (Section ~\ref{sec-setup}).